Compliance and Ethics Training FAQ

 I want someone to come speak to my group about ethics and compliance.
 Is that something your office provides?

 Yes, someone from our office would be happy to speak with your group about compliance and ethics!
 We can provide a formal presentation or an informal Q&A on a variety of topics.
-Please contact the Training Program Manager for more information.
+Please contact the Compliance Training Program Manager for more information.

 Some groups to which we have presented in the past include: